Quantisation and its breakdown in a Hubbard-Thouless pump: METHODS

-After pumping the system for varying times, we either measure the in-situ position of our cloud or detect the double occupancy fraction.
-The in-situ image is taken directly after after the ramp of the phase in the presence of the dipole trap, optical lattice and homogeneous magnetic field.
-For the double-occupancy fraction we first freeze the dynamics of the atoms by quenching into a deep cubic lattice within \SI{100}{\mu s}.
+After pumping the system for varying times, we either measure the in-situ centre-of-mass~(c.m.) position of our cloud or detect the double occupancy fraction. \paragraph{Centre of mass position} We detect the in-situ c.m. position of our atomic cloud by taking an absorption image directly after the ramp of the phase, in the presence of the dipole trap, optical lattice and homogeneous magnetic field.
+The conversion from pixel size to lattices sites is done by independently measuring the displacement of the cloud in a lattice with very large gap to the next excited band over 50 cycles in steps of 10. \paragraph{Double-occupancy fraction} For the double-occupancy fraction we first freeze the dynamics of the atoms by quenching into a deep cubic lattice within \SI{100}{\mu s}.
 We then sweep the magnetic field over the $-7/2$, $-9/2$ Feshbach resonance and spectroscopically resolve the interaction shift with radio-frequency radiation, transferring atoms in the $-7/2$($-5/2$) state in doubly occupied sites to the $-5/2$($-7/2$) state.
-The Zeeman sublevels are then separated by applying a magnetic field gradient and \SI{8}{ms} time-of-flight~\cite{viebahn_suppressing_2021}.
+The Zeeman sublevels are then separated by applying a magnetic field gradient and \SI{8}{ms} time-of-flight~\cite{viebahn_suppressing_2021}. \paragraph{Fraction of atoms in half-filled unit cells} For the determination of fraction of atoms in doubly occupied unit cells, we take the sum of double occupancy fraction, singlet and triplet fraction.
+As for the double occupancy measurement, the detection of the latter two start with a freeze ramp into a deep cubic lattice.
+Double occupancies are then eliminated by applying two (one) consecutive Landau-Zener sweeps, transferring the atoms in the $-7/2$ ($-5/2$) state to the $-3/2$ state: doubly occupied sites then host a very-short lived $-3/2$, $-9/2$ mixture which is lost from the trap.
+A magnetic gradient leads to an oscillation between the two populations, and the extrema yield the singlet and triplet fraction.
+To measure these, the lattice is ramped to a checkerboard configuration which merges adjacent sites.
+As a consequence of the Pauli exclusion principle, triplets are then converted to one atom in the lowest band and one in the higher, whereas singlets form double occupancies in the lowest band.
+These single or double occupancies are detected with the same method as previously described for the double occupancies.
+For normalization of the fraction of atoms in half-filled unit cells we take the number of atoms $N$ from the same measurement as the one done to assess the number of double occupancies.